 But where does this leave other nicotine containing products like snus, nicotine replacement and e-cigarettes which have been shown to have just a fraction of the negative consequences of tobacco cigarette smoking?

-With all of the research demonstrating the harmful effects of smoking tobacco, and large parts of the media demonizing nicotine containing e-cigarettes, you might be surprised to learn that nicotine can actually do some good.
+With all of the research demonstrating the harmful effects of smoking tobacco, and large parts of the media demonizing nicotine containing e-cigarettes, you might be surprised to learn that nicotine has some interesting interactions on a biological level.

 Health data shows that cigarette smokers are more likely to develop cancer, heart disease and all sorts of other nasty ailments.
-But they are less likely to develop Parkinson’s disease - a nasty neurological condition that can lead to uncontrollable shaking and movement problems.
+But they are a nasty neurological condition that can lead to uncontrollable shaking and movement problems.

 Animal trials have had some positive results and important human trials are currently underway looking at the potential of nicotine in combating Parkinson's and Alzheimer's disease.